 5) Move Figure 85 here

-Distance commitment assumes that channel state information (channel impulse response) is available after the SHR.
-The earliest path(s) are extracted from the channel state information available after the SHR is processed.
-This extraction is typically achieved by setting an appropriate threshold above the noise level at the receiver.
+Distance commitment can be used by ranging capable PHYs which implement channel sounding and are able to provide channel state information (amplitude and/or phase in time domain) after the SHR and before the processing of the PSDU symbols. .
+The time of arrival of the earliest detected leading edge of the received signal can be extracted from the channel state information available as described in 7.1.1.4 of (Applications of IEEE Std 802.15.4 [B3])..

-During reception of PSDU only the “earliest path(s)” of the received signal shall be used for symbol decoding.
+Under distance commitment operation at the receiver, the time of arrival and the energy integration window Tint,RF shall be used for PSDU symbol decoding.
 The aperture Tint,RF is the allowed window duration for collecting and integrating the incoming RF energy at the receiver.
-Distance commitment ensures that the symbols of the PSDU are decoded at the measured distance by the earliest detected path(s).
-The DistanceCommitmentLevel parameter of the MCPS-RANGING-VERIFIER and MCPS-RANGING-PROVER primitives specifies the aperture Tint,RF to collect the earliest paths and integrate the corresponding RF energy for symbol decoding.
+Distance commitment ensures that the symbols of the PSDU are decoded at the measured distance corresponding to the time of arrival of the earliest detected leading edge with maximum PSDU symbol distance offset from RMARKER provided in Table YY. .
+Relevant implementation guidelines are provided in Section 2 of “Authenticated Ranging of 802.15.4” [B24].

 Table YY – Distance commitment level definition for authenticated ranging